HarshitGupta77/The-Last-Whisper/README.md

 - **Web Version:**
     - [Start Playing...if you dare!](https://harshitgupta77.github.io/The-Last-Whisper/)\
       _(P.S.
-You have to click on the screen to start the music for the first time.)_
+You might have to click on the screen once to start the music for the first time.)_

 ## 💻 How to Play